JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali

+DO NOT EVEN THINK ABOUT ...
+I AM TOO MUCH ..! https://www.youtube.com/watch?v=pSPECzpKn4U ...
+SWALLOW Swallow ...
+BREATHE DEEP ...
+SUCK IT UP Suck It Up suck it up ... baby ...
+MY HUNGER KEEPS ON GROWING ...
+GOT TO GET "IT" SOMEWHERE ...
+I MEAN ...
+YOU NEVER KNOW ..!
+AND I MEAN MORE ...
+GONNA TAKE MORE FROM YOU ..!
+LETTER BY LETTER ..!
+TOO MUCH ..!

 I GOT MY PERSONALLY SIGNED COPY BEFORE THEY SOLD OUT ..!
 DID YOU ..?

 https://shop.brucelee.com/product/XLAM1010/signed-copy-be-water-my-friend-the-teachings-of-bruce-lee-by-shannon-lee